dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 *This section describes Hyperdb's interface and behavior in the abstract for application programmers.
-It is not intended to be exact documentation of any particular implementation (including the reference Javascript module).*
+It is not intended to be exact documentation of any particular implementation (including the reference JavaScript module).*

 Hyperdb is structured to be used much like a traditional hierarchical filesystem.
 A value can be written and read at locations like `/foo/bar/baz`,